-As a future social worker eager to apply your professional skills, it is very important to understand your agency including its impact on the world and the world's impact on it.
-Thus, in this assignment, you are tasked with researching the agency you are assigned at for your field.
+As a future social worker eager to apply your professional skills, it is essential to understand your agency, including its impact on the world and the world's impact on it.
+Thus, in this assignment, you are tasked with researching the agency you are assigned to for your field.
 Using appropriate resources, you are to examine your agency's characteristics in reference to the social work profession highlighting the services it provides.

-Using 8-10 Powerpoint slides provide the following information:
+Using 8-10 PowerPoint slides provides the following information:

 - 1. Name, location, years in service - 2.
-Brief history of the agency

-- 3. Agency's goals/mission statement and comparison to your learning contract and NASW values - 4.
+Brief history of the agency - 3.
+Agency's goals/mission statement and comparison to your learning contract and NASW values - 4.
 Detail description of services provided - 5.
-Definition and description of the characteristics of the population(s) your agency serves (Eg. low income at risk youth, adolescents and adults) - 6.
-A description of the sources of funding for your agency - 7.
-A description of the organizational structure of your agency OMHC (you could include the agency's organizational chart) 8.
-Include 2 peer reviewed references
+Definition and description of the characteristics of the population(s) your agency serves (Eg. Low-income at-risk youth, adolescents, and adults) - 6.
+A description of the sources of funding for your agency

+7. A description of your agency's organizational structure OMHC (you could include the agency's organizational chart) 8.
+Include 2 peer-reviewed references

-You will make your presentation on video or live on video which will then be made available to your classmates.
+You will make your presentation or live on video, which will be made available to your classmates.
 Further instructions will be provided at the start of the semester.

-TECHNOLOGY REQUIREMENTS
+TECHNOLOGY REQUIREMENTS LMS

-LMS

 All course sections offered by Texas A&M University-Commerce have a corresponding course shell in the myLeo Online Learning Management System (LMS).
-Below are technical requirements https://community.brightspace.com/s/article/Brightspace-Platform-Requirements https://documentation.brightspace.com/EN/brightspace/requirements/all/browser\support.htm
+Below are the technical requirements.